How to Calculate pH and pOH of a Solution?

 Nitric acid, sulfuric acid, and hydrochloric acid in pure water solution are completely dissociated and regarded as almost equally strong acids.

-But the mathematical definition or application of pH meter provides the negative scale value when the concentration of hydrogen ion in some content exceeds 1 g equivalent.
+However, the mathematical definition or application of the pH meter provides the negative scale value when the concentration of hydrogen ion in some content exceeds 1 g equivalent.
 Therefore, measuring pH and pOH scales value for such polar acid, base, or salt solutions is avoided because these solutions are not likely to dissociate fully.

 The absolute concentration of such a strong acid solution is measured in terms of relative molarity rather than the potential of hydrogen or pH scale value.